≡ Menu

 As seen, Tesla’s net cash from operations has significantly risen over time.
 In fact, Tesla has become cash flow positive since 2018, as shown in the chart above.

-Over the past four quarters, Tesla’s net cash from operations averaged $13.1 billion on a TTM basis, and the latest figure came in at $13.2 billion, which was slightly lower than a year ago.
+Over the past three years, Tesla’s net cash from operations averaged $14 billion, and the latest figure came in at $14.9 billion, a record high in over a decade.

 Back To Table Of Contents